Eastern Creek is set for a new motorsport experience with Australia’s first ever permanent indoor motocross stadium.

 The $5 million project – to be known as Sydney Indoor MotoX Park – will be located within the Eastern Creek International Karting Raceway precinct, which will celebrate its 20th anniversary in December.

 Builders of the Park are endeavouring to have it open in line with the 20th anniversary celebrations of the karting facility.
-As part of the celebration, the karting facility will change its name to Sydney Premier Karting Park.
+As part of the celebration, the karting facility will change its name to Eastern Creek Karting

 The Sydney Indoor MotoX Park is the first of its kind in Australia and the 12,000 square metre facility will be housed in a revolutionary, climate controlled, air-filled membrane dome, which has been specially constructed in the United States.